microsoft/UFO/documents/docs/advanced_usage/reinforce_appagent/learning_from_demonstration.md

 ## Activating Learning from User Demonstrations

 ### Step 1: User Demonstration
-Please follow the steps in the [User Demonstration Provision](../../creating_app_agent/demonstration_provision.md) document to provide help documents to the AppAgent.
+Please follow the steps in the [User Demonstration Provision](../../creating_app_agent/demonstration_provision.md) document to provide user demonstrations.

 ### Step 2: Configure the AppAgent
 Configure the following parameters to allow UFO to use RAG from user demonstrations: